Dexter Skeene

-Dexter Skeene (born 1 April 1964 in Trinidad and Tobago) is a former international Trinidadian footballer having played for Malta Carib Alcons, Maple Club, and the national team.
-Skeene is currently the CEO of the TT Pro League, having assumed the role of the country's highest level of league football on 1 April 2004.
+Dexter Skeene (born 1 April 1964) is a Trinidadian former footballer who played as a forward for Malta Carib Alcons, Maple Club, and the Trinidad and Tobago national team.
+He is the CEO of the TT Pro League, having assumed the role of the country's highest level of league football on 1 April 2004.

-Career

-International
+International career

-Skeene made his debut for the Trinidad and Tobago national team in 1998, and scored his first international goal on 17 April 1988 in a 4-0 1990 FIFA World Cup qualification match win over Guyana.
+Skeene made his debut for the Trinidad and Tobago national team in 1998, and scored his first international goal on 17 April 1988 in a 4–0 1990 FIFA World Cup qualification match win over Guyana.
 Skeene was a member of the Strike Squad that was named during the 1990 FIFA World Cup qualifying campaign.
 Skeene scored his second international goal in a 1–2 friendly loss to Canada on 2 October 1988 at Queen's Park Oval.
-He would conclude his international career with two goals in successive matches during the 1991 Caribbean Cup with the first in a 7–0 win over Dominican Republic and the second in a 1–2 loss to Saint Lucia.
+He would conclude his international career with two goals in successive matches during the 1991 Caribbean Cup with the first in a 7–0 win over Dominican Republic and the second in a 2–1 loss to Saint Lucia.
 In all international competitions, Skeene finished with 13 international appearances for Trinidad and Tobago and scored 4 goals.